nanocosmos/documentation-net/docs/cloud/analytics-api-releases-history.md

 -  added ABR viewers by profile/quality
 -  added historical usage view to see development of usage over months
 -  added further Webcaster error codes
--  added option to route `/bytes/perorga` so that the new trial guardian service is able to get the usage for a list of organization hashes
--  improved: use ES field `CloudComponent` instead of `source` where possible
--  improved: split up single express router into multiple router categories
 -  improved: centralized chart.js options
 -  changed: maximum concurrent viewers moved from "H5Live" to "Home" view
--  fixed: maximum concurrent viewers was wrong, if multiple streams were selected, e.g using the tag filter
--  fixed: use type undefined as return value instead of string "undefined" so that no unnecessary ES requests are made

 ## 2.9 - world map improvement